Government Center Expansion

 Updated: November 17, 2022

 Growing With Our Community

-This expansion would be the first major renovation of this building since it was built almost 30 years ago in 1993.
+This expansion will be the first major renovation of this building since it was built almost 30 years ago in 1993.
 This new expansion and renovation of the existing building is designed to meet the County’s needs for at least another 20-30 years.
 The expansion will support growth in the coming years and increase efficiency in the services we offer residents.
 This project is divided into 4 phases.
 Phase 1 is in progress.
-Phase 2 is seeking approval for funding by the County Board.
+Phase 2 was approved for funding at the County Board Meeting on March 1.

 Some important features of this expansion include:

 - Space dedicated for health and human services

 - Wide halls and elevators to improve accessibility

 - More meeting space and courtroom space with technology upgrades